larslockefeer/obsidian-plugin-todo/README.md

 **Date format**: Customise the date format.
 Uses luxon under the hood.
 See [their documentation](https://moment.github.io/luxon/#/formatting?id=table-of-tokens) for supported tokens.
 Defaults to `yyyy-MM-dd`.

+**Open files in a new leaf**: When enabled, files opened from within the plugin will open in a new leaf rather than replacing the currently opened file.

 ### Screenshots
 ![](./assets/today.png)
 ![](./assets/scheduled.png)